godspeedsystems/gs_doc/docs/microservices/workflows.md

     - id: step1 # the response of this will be accessible within the parent step key, under the step1 sub key
       description: agreement esign
       fn: com.gs.http
+      params: # query params to be sent in the request
+        id: 123
       args:
         datasource: httpbin
         config: